Mc-Zen/HT-Grouper/docs/installation-guide.md

 In order to build and run the C++ code, you will need Visual Studio (a more thorough setup guide can be found [here](https://learn.microsoft.com/en-us/cpp/build/vscpp-step-0-installation?view=msvc-170)).

 - Get the Visual Studio Installer https://visualstudio.microsoft.com/de/downloads/.
-The Enterprise edition is for free and fully functional.
+The Community Edition is for free and fully functional.
 - Start the installer and when prompted which packages to install check the __Desktop Development with C++__ and start the installation.